Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Strahd Zombie (COS).md

 - !!int "3"
 - !!int "6"
 - !!int "5"
-"speed": "walk 20 ft."
+"speed": "20 ft."
 "saves":
-  "Wisdom": !!int "0"
+  "Wisdom": "+0"
 "damage_immunities": "poison"
 "condition_immunities": "poisoned"
 "senses": "darkvision 60 ft., passive Perception 8" "languages": "understands the languages it knew in life but can't speak" "cr": "1"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Whenever the zombie takes at least 5 bludgeoning or slashing damage at\
+- "desc": "Whenever the zombie takes at least 5 bludgeoning or slashing damage at\
     \ one time, roll a dice: d20|avg (d20) to determine what else happens to it:\n\
     \n1–8: One leg is severed from the zombie if it has any legs left.\n\n9–16: One\
     \ arm is severed from the zombie if it has any arms left.\n\n17–20: The zombie\